The root system is the key to a healthy tree. The soil that surrounds the roots directly affects their quality.

 But if you want to give your maple a good start, it is a good idea to improve the native soil.
 The best material for improvement is organic matter.

 You can use soil conditioner, compost, or peat.
-All of these materials work equally well as long as they are of good quality.
+All these materials work equally well as long as they are of good quality.

-Dig a planting hole two to three times larger than the maple’s root system.
-Mix the soil you got out with 1 bag of organic matter.
+Dig a two to three-times larger planting hole than the maple’s root system.
+Mix the soil you got out with one bag of organic matter.
+Then, plant the maple using this mix.

 Clay soil

-Clay soils are very common on the planet.
+Clay soils are prevalent on the planet.
 If you have loam or something similar, you’re fine.
 But if you have pure clay in your yard, it needs to be improved.
+You can do this by adding the organic matter.

 Also, avoid planting Japanese maple near the house or other buildings.
 This is to prevent water from the roof from getting to the roots.
+Planting the tree very close to a pond or stream is also not a good idea.

 Sandy soil